aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 ## AppConfig
 To get parameters stored in AppConfig, use `getAppConfigProvider`, providing the application and environment name to retrieve configuration from.
-As with the other providers, an overloaded methods allows you to retrieve an `AppConfigProvider` providing a client if you need to configure it yourself.
+As with the other providers, an overloaded method allows you to retrieve an `AppConfigProvider` providing a client if you need to configure it yourself.

 === "AppConfigProvider"